locationtech/jts/CONTRIBUTING.md

 # Contributing to JTS

-We welcome contributions.

-To start, it helps the community if you can announce what you are working on ahead of time and confirm that it is an acceptable contribution.
-To do this post to the JTS Mailing List.
+The project welcomes contributions.
+To start, it helps to announce what you are working on ahead of time to confirm that it is an acceptable contribution.
+To do this post to the [JTS Mailing List](https://locationtech.org/mailman/listinfo/jts-dev).

-There is a single project mailing list for both users and developers hosted at LocationTech: https://locationtech.org/mailman/listinfo/jts-dev.

-JTS is an open source project under a EPL 1.0 and BSD style License.
+## Become a Contributor

-In order to have code contributions accepted, the submitter must
+In order to have code contributions accepted, the submitter must:

 1. Sign a CLA with the Eclipse Foundation and use the registered email with the Git commits associated to the GitHub pull request.

+## Make a Contribution

+The easiest and most visible way to make a contribution is to submit a Pull Request to the [GitHub repo](https://github.com/locationtech/jts).

+When preparing a Pull Request please do the following:

-2. Acknowledge that the code contribution is IP clean by 'signing off' the commits in the pull request with the '-s' option to 'git commit'.
+1. Acknowledge that the code contribution is IP clean by 'signing off' the commits in the pull request with the '-s' option to 'git commit'.

+2. Labeling the PR helps to track and prioritize the contribution.
+Use the following labels:
+* The contribution type: enhancement, bug, api
+* The module being contributed to: jts-core, jst-io, jts-app, jts-doc, jts-build

-If you have questions or concerns about this, please ask on the jts-dev list.
+If you have questions about this, please ask on the jts-dev list.